 The design team consisted of myself as lead and another designer.

 As client stakeholders, we mainly collaborated with the CX Manager at Kia.

 As first step, and counting the short time we had to deliver this project, we focused on doing a benchmark on various important players of the automotive industry, to be able to identify best practices and opportunities.
 We focused on brands like Porsche, VW, Mercedes, Audi, BMW and Renault.

 Part of the extensive benchmark that was done

-Initial wireframes were done using FigJam, and using the current components on the site, we created a quick way to visualise, what will be the components and information displayed on the main screens.
+Initial wireframes were done using FigJam, and using the current components on the site, we created a quick way to visualise what would be the components and information displayed on the main screens.

-One of the first elements we focused on was the results cards, as it was one of the most important components to be designed.
-We wanted to have more visibility on how the model looks, as many of the results will be pre-owned cards.
+One of the first elements we focused on were the results cards, as they were one of the most important components to be designed.
+We wanted to have more visibility on how the model looked, as many of the results would be pre-owned cars.

-Also it's very relevant, which info to display in each of the cards depending is an electric vehicle, a internal combustion engine, a new car, a pre-owned car or if was Kia Flex (leasing).
+It was important to decide which info to display in each of the cards depending on the type of car; an electric vehicle, an internal combustion engine, a new car, a pre-owned car or if was Kia Flex (leasing).

 Electric Vehicle ‧ New Car

 Below can be seen the difference between the previous screens and the new ones.